Strangemother/Virtual-Operating-Layer/ai-docs/self-executing-data-model.md

 # Self-Executing Data: A Paradigm Shift Beyond Von Neumann Architecture

 **Status**: Conceptual-Spec
-**Owner**: System Architecture / Filesystem Design
+**Owner**: System Architecture / Filesystem Design **Last-Touched**: 2025-12-06
-**Last-Touched**: 2025-12-06
 **Depends-On**: `fs-overview.md`, `graph-overview.md`, `docs/fs/File System.md`
 **Related**: Particle/Grain/Aggregate model, Graph execution semantics

 ---

 ## Abstract

 This document explores a fundamental reconceptualization of data interaction within the Virtual Operating Layer (VOL).
-Rather than the classical persist-load-execute-output cycle, we propose a model where **data is intrinsically active**—particles of information that self-organize, self-execute, and agglomerate on-demand through user intent.
+Rather than the classical persist-load-execute-output cycle, we propose a model where **data is intrinsically active** particles of information that self-organize, self-execute, and agglomerate on-demand through user intent.
 This shifts the computational paradigm from "programs operating on passive data" to "data clouds that manifest behavior when addressed."

 The model synthesizes VOL's existing geological storage metaphor (particles, grains, aggregates) with a dynamic execution framework where data exists in motion, flowing and coalescing based on context, access patterns, and frame-level intent signals.